flux-framework/flux-core/doc/man3/flux_kvs_commit.rst

 DESCRIPTION
 ===========

-:func:`flux_kvs_commit` sends a request via handle *h* to the KVS service to commit a transaction *txn*. *txn* is created with :man3:`flux_kvs_txn_create` and after commit completion, is destroyed with :man3:`flux_kvs_txn_destroy`.
+:func:`flux_kvs_commit` sends a request via handle :var:`h` to the KVS service to commit a transaction :var:`txn`. :var:`txn` is created with :man3:`flux_kvs_txn_create` and after commit completion, is destroyed with :man3:`flux_kvs_txn_destroy`.
 A :type:`flux_future_t` object is returned, which acts as handle for synchronization and container for the response.
-The *txn* will operate in the namespace specified by *ns*.
+The :var:`txn` will operate in the namespace specified by :var:`ns`.
-If *ns* is NULL, :func:`flux_kvs_commit` will operate on the default namespace, or if set, the namespace from the FLUX_KVS_NAMESPACE environment variable.
+If :var:`ns` is NULL, :func:`flux_kvs_commit` will operate on the default namespace, or if set, the namespace from the FLUX_KVS_NAMESPACE environment variable.
 Note that all transactions operate on the same namespace.

 :func:`flux_kvs_fence` is a "collective" version of :func:`flux_kvs_commit` that supports multiple callers.
-Each caller uses the same *flags*, *name*, and *nprocs* arguments.
-Once *nprocs* requests are received by the KVS service for the named operation, the transactions are combined and committed together as one transaction. *name* must be unique across the Flux session and should not be reused, even after the fence is complete.
+Each caller uses the same :var:`flags`, :var:`name`, and :var:`nprocs` arguments.
+Once :var:`nprocs` requests are received by the KVS service for the named operation, the transactions are combined and committed together as one transaction. :var:`name` must be unique across the Flux session and should not be reused, even after the fence is complete.

 :man3:`flux_future_then` may be used to register a reactor callback (continuation) to be called once the response to the commit/fence